diegonetto/generator-ionic/README.md

 You may have realized that when the Grunt build process is run, it triggers the Cordova build system as well, so you end up with a beautifully packaged mobile app in a single command.

 ## Testing Your App
-To lesson the pain of testing your application, this generator configures your project with a handful of libraries that will hopefully make testing your application, dare I say, more enjoyable.
+To lessen the pain of testing your application, this generator configures your project with a handful of libraries that will hopefully make testing your application, dare I say, more enjoyable.

 ![Comic](http://dilbert.com/dyn/str_strip/000000000/00000000/0000000/100000/10000/6000/600/116640/116640.strip.gif)